danthedaniel/Advent-of-Code-2017/README.md

 ### Personal Rules

-* Every day's problems must be completed in a unique programming language
+* Every day's problems must be completed in a unique programming language.
 * Problems need not be completed on the day they are assigned.
 * Problems can be completed in any order.